neil-stewart/DbS_code/README.md

 DbS.R is the library of functions used in the model.

-simple_example.R is the example from the on-line calculator.
+simple_example.R is a simple example!
 See simple_example.Rout for output.

 ## Example Function Calls